by Texas Homesteader ~

 The cost for this delicious romantic dinner for two?
 Only $18.
 No lines, no waiting.

-There was so much food that there was plenty leftover for another steak dinner the next night, a meal we relished all over again.
+There was plenty leftover for another steak dinner the next night, a meal we relished all over again.
 Then I focused on using the leftover fresh ingredients quickly.

 That salad mix was shredded and the leftover half tomato was chopped & used for tacos.
 The leftover broccoli was steamed for a healthy delicious side dish, the stems of the broccoli were peeled and chopped small and added in with my broccoli rice dish later in the week.